Stockton, California: Mexican era

-Carlos Maria Weber was a German émigré in the United States in 1836.
-He was born Karl and then went by Charles in the United States, spending time in Texas.
+Carl David Maria Weber was a German immigrant to the United States in 1836.
+He was born as Karl David Weber (February 18, 1814, in Steinwenden – May 4, 1881, in Stockton) and then went by Charles in 1836 in the United States, first spending time in New Orleans and then in Texas.
 He then came overland from Missouri to California with the Bartleson-Bidwell Party in 1841 and began to go by Carlos, when he began working for John Sutter.
 In 1842 Weber settled in the Pueblo of San José.

 As an alien, Weber could not secure a land grant directly, so he formed a partnership with Guillermo (William) Gulnac.
 Born in New York, Gulnac had married a Mexican woman and sworn allegiance to Mexico, which then ruled California.
 He applied in Weber's place for Rancho Campo de los Franceses, a land grant of 11 square leagues on the east side of the San Joaquin River.

 Gulnac and Weber dissolved their partnership in 1843.
 Gulnac's attempts to settle the Rancho Campo de los Franceses failed, and Weber acquired it in 1845.
-In 1846 Weber had induced a number of settlers to locate on the rancho, when the Mexican–American War broke out.
-Considered a Californio, Weber was offered the position of captain by Mexican Gen. José Castro, which he declined; he later, however, accepted the position of captain in the Cavalry of the United States.
-Capt.
-Weber's decision to change sides lost him a great deal of the trust he had built up among his Mexican business partners.
+In 1846 Weber had induced a number of settlers to locate on the rancho when the Mexican–American War broke out.
+Considered a Californio, Weber was offered the position of captain by Mexican general José Castro, which he declined; he later, however, accepted the position of captain in the Cavalry of the United States.
+Captain Weber's decision to change sides lost him a great deal of the trust he had built up among his Mexican business partners.
 As a result, he moved to the grant in 1847 and sold his business in San Jose in 1849.